nickrmcclorey/algebra-solver/README.md

 ### Compiling and Running
 Javac and Java must be installed and added to your path.
-Clone the repository and cd into the project folder.
+Clone the repository and open a terminal in the project folder.
-"javac algebra/Algebra_main.java"
+Type "javac algebra/Algebra_main.java"
-If you don't get any errors then run by typing
+If you don't get any errors, run the program by typing "java algebra.Algebra_main"
-"java algebra.Algebra_main"